Epiphyllum spp.

 Soil

-As for epiphyllums, they are epiphytes or lithophytes that grow in shallow deposits of organic matter.
+As epiphyllums are epiphytes or lithophytes, they grow in shallow deposits of organic matter in the wild.

-That means they don’t need a large amount of soil for their roots, but they do need good root aeration, good drainage, and a medium that can retain moisture.
+That means they don’t need a large amount of soil, but they do need good root aeration, good drainage, and a medium that can retain moisture.

 My premixed growing medium of choice for epiphyllums is De La Tank’s Houseplant Mix.
 It contains chunky coconut husks, pumice, compost, and fertilizer.

-You’ll find De La Tank’s houseplant mix for purchase in a one-, eight-, or 16-quart bag via Arbico Organics.
+You’ll find De La Tank’s houseplant mix for purchase in a one-, eight-, or 16-quart bags via Arbico Organics.

 Water

-So, try to keep the epiphyllum’s growing medium moist, but not soggy, and avoid letting the potting medium dry out completely between waterings.
+Try to keep the growing medium moist, but not soggy, and avoid letting the medium dry out completely between waterings.

 A good rule of thumb is to water when the top third of the soil is dry.
 You can insert a finger into the growing medium to check this.

-Or, instead of using a finger to test for dryness, try using a moisture meter to check the specimen’s growing medium.
-You’ll learn more about using moisture meters in our article.
+Or instead of using a finger to test for dryness, try using a moisture meter to check the growing medium.

 If in doubt, err on the side of underwatering rather than overwatering, since too much water can cause plants to rot.